2011–2012 Iranian protests: Background

-Protests
+2011 protests

-On 27 January, the opposition Green Movement of Iran announced a series of protests against the Iranian government scheduled to take place prior to the "Revolution Day" march on 11 February.
+On 27 January, the opposition group Green Movement of Iran announced a series of protests against the Iranian government scheduled to take place prior to the "Revolution Day" march on 11 February.

 On 9 February, various opposition groups in Iran sent a letter to the Ministry of Interior requesting permission to protest under the control of the Iranian police.
 Permission was refused by the relevant government officials.
 Despite these setbacks and crackdowns on activists and members of opposition parties, opposition leaders such as Mir Hossein Mousavi and Mehdi Karroubi called for protests.
-According to BBC, supporters of the opposition argued that Ahmadinejad's re-election as president in June 2009, was rigged.
+According to the BBC, protesters argued that Ahmadinejad's 2009 re-election as president was rigged.

 Timeline

 14 February

 This date was chosen for protests to coincide with 25 Bahman, the 11th month of the Persian calendar, and was publicized as "The Day of Rage".
 The day before the protests were due to begin, opposition leaders Mousavi and Karroubi were placed under house arrest and denied access to telephones and the Internet.
 Their homes were blockaded and they were not allowed visitors.
 On 14 February 2011, thousands of protesters began to gather in a solidarity rally with Egypt and Tunisia.
 There was a large number of police on the streets to keep an eye on the protesters, but thousands were still able to gather together in Tehran's Azadi Square.

 The solidarity protests turned into an anti-government demonstration during which the police fired tear gas and paintballs at protesters.
 To protect themselves, protesters responded by setting fires in garbage bins.
-Video footage showed one civilian being violently beaten by a group of protesters.
+Video footage showed a man being violently beaten by a group of protesters.
 Two protesters were killed in Tehran, both university students.
 Sane Jaleh during the protest, and Mohammad Mokhtari the next day from his wounds.
 According to reporter Farnaz Fassihi, Jaleh and Mokhtari were both shot by men on motorcycles who their friends identified as Basij members.

 Protests were also reported in the cities of Isfahan and Shiraz, which police forcibly dispersed, as well as in Rasht, Mashhad, and Kermanshah.

-The protests that occurred on this day marked a setback for the government of Iran, as the regime has campaigned that Mousavi's Green Movement had lost momentum, but the revived uprisings helps prove otherwise.
+The protests that occurred on this day marked a setback for the government of Iran, as the regime had campaigned that Mousavi's Green Movement had lost momentum, but the revived uprisings helps proved otherwise.

 According to some reports, 1,500 Hezbollah fighters assisted in the suppression of the protests in Azadi Square.
 Following the initial protests, Hezbollah fighters allegedly continued to participate, assisting local forces in suppressing protests.

 15–16 February

 Protests on 15 February were not as intense as the day before.
 On 16 February, there were sporadic clashes between protesters and pro-government forces.
-Karroubi and Mousavi responded to calls for their execution by saying they are willing to die for change.
+Karroubi and Mousavi responded to calls for their execution by saying they are willing to die in pursuit of a democratic change.

 Thousands of pro-government supporters turned up in Tehran for several state sponsored rallies on 16 February.